-Dee called back her worms with a mental command.
+Dee called her worms with a mental command.
+[Return.]

 The worms slid across the grass, braiding into thick, gleaming coils before they crawled up her neck and slid down her throat.
-Her cheeks bulged wide as she took them in.
-After the tail end of the worm-braid disappeared down her mouth, she closed her eyes in undisguised pleasure.
+Her cheeks bulged wide as she gulped and swallowed.
+After the tail-end of the braid disappeared, she closed her eyes in unabashed pleasure.

-Fresh misery was coursing through her being, and it was fucking delicious.
+Fresh misery was coursing through her being.
+It was utterly delectable.

 “Aaaaah.”
-She smacked her lips and locked eyes with Hank, who was leveling the end of his ridiculous weapon at her.
-Oh, it had all sorts of energy manipulation devices mounted on its rails, but her auric sight informed her they weren’t weapons; they were for optic enhancement.
+She smacked her lips and looked at Hank, who was leveling the end of his ridiculous metal weapon at her.
+Oh, it had all sorts of energy manipulation devices mounted on its rails, but her auric sight informed her they weren’t dangerous; they were for optic enhancement.

 “You know what’s going to happen, right?”
 Her form had solidified; she now looked like a pretty teenage girl in a black goth getup.
-She watched her prey struggling to process the change, and found it charming.
-Ricky’s psyche informed her that Hank was a soldier who had been inculcated with the concept of “target identification.”
-Unless push came to shove, he wasn’t going to shoot at a teenage girl.
+She watched Hank struggling to process the change, and found it charming.
+Ricky’s psyche informed her that Hank was a soldier—he’d been heavily indoctrinated in the concept of “target identification.”
+Unless push came to shove, he wasn’t going to kill a teenage girl.

 Fool.
 Her lips spread wide in a predatory smile.

-“Yeah,” he said, centering his holographic sight onto her buxom chest.
+“Yeah.”
+He centered his holographic sight on her buxom chest.
 “I’m pretty sure I know what you want.”

 “So why fight it?”
 She cocked her head, curious.

-“All I was doing was walking in a circle.”
-A slight grin.
+“All I was doing was managing guys who were walking in a circle.”
+He gave her a slight grin.
 “In a lot of ways, this is a welcome change.”